 Alums rely on different competencies based on their job contexts.
-In congregational settings, for example, almost 8 out of 10 alums said they rely most heavily on the competency of Preaching.
-Contrast this with those who work in healthcare, where almost 7 out of 10 named Active listening as the competency they most heavily rely on (Table 3).
+In congregational settings, for example, almost eight out of ten alums said they rely most heavily on the competency of Preaching.
+Contrast this with those who work in healthcare, where almost seven out of ten named Active Listening (Table 3).